Digital Transformation: What It Is and How It Helps Your Business

 Three Cybersecurity solutions help remote workers control their network.

-The world has shifted, and hackers have found lucrative new areas of access to a companies’ network.
-In response to a lack of network borders, the adoption of new cyber protection technologies has accelerated.
+The world has shifted, and hackers have found lucrative new areas of access to a company’s network.
+In response to the lack of network borders, the adoption of new cybersecurity technologies has accelerated.

 1. SASE (Secure Access Service Edge) is a real-time context policy for a continuous assessment of risk.
 SASE is a cloud-delivered service based on WAN and network security policies.

-SASE policies can benefit a corporation in several respects, such as flexibility with a cloud infrastructure, reduced complexity, and cost savings.
+SASE policies can benefit a corporation in several ways, including flexibility with cloud infrastructure, reduced complexity, and cost savings.

-1. Zero Trust has been in the lexicon of technology since 2010 when the phrase was first introduced.
-A few years later, Google implemented a Zero Trust Policy for their network.
-Zero Trust is an approach that organizations should not automatically trust any device or human access inside or outside their network.
+1. Zero Trust has been part of the technology lexicon since 2010, when the phrase was first introduced.
+A few years later, Google implemented a Zero Trust Policy for its network.
+Zero Trust is an approach in which organizations do not automatically trust any device or human access, whether inside or outside their network.

 2. XDR (Extended Detection and Response) is in the early stages of development by several elite vendors.
 XDR uses machine learning techniques to house multiple security mechanisms.
-Risk managers are continually overrun with security alerts; XDR helps to eradicate these daily pressures.
+Risk managers are continually overwhelmed with security alerts; XDR helps alleviate these daily pressures.

 XDR helps companies improve threat detection and response by centralizing their activity and reducing false positives.